mkmishra89/LendingClubCaseStudy/README.md

 # LendingClubCaseStudy

 ## General Information
-This project is basicaly for case study for loan data and we want to highlight loan risk to loan approver based on the data. we are going to help the bank offiser to be insure before accept loan from loan borrower.
+This project is basically for case study on loan data and identification of potential risk during approvals and disbursement of loans to baneficieries by the investors of the lending club.
+This analysis will also highlight the historical data analysis against various categories and measures .
+This analysis aims at ensuring the lending club not to miss any potential oppurtunity for a good investment .

 ## Technologies Used
- # Pyhton 3.0.1
+ # Python 3.0.1

 ## Contact
 feel free to contact us !